-As parents, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship, and daily chores provides a perfect opportunity.
 Chores allow your teen to play a role in contributing to the maintenance and care of your family’s household.
-Teens and emerging young adults ages 15-19 are in the process of learning and establishing lifestyle habits whether it’s making their beds in the morning, doing their dirty dishes, or cleaning up their games and supplies that will extend throughout their lifetime.
+Teens and emerging young adults age 16 are in the process of learning and establishing lifestyle habits that will extend throughout their lifetime, whether it’s making their beds in the morning, doing their dirty dishes, or cleaning up their games and supplies.
 Teens who do chores learn that part of being in a family is contributing to the work and responsibilities of family life.
 When they pitch in, it creates a sense of autonomy, belonging, and competence.

 In fact, research has found that the best predictor of success in young adulthood can be directly traced back to whether a child began doing chores at an early age, as young as three or four.1 But, it’s never too late to begin!
-Another study linked children doing chores to positive mental health in their early adult years.2 Certainly, we may well be experiencing the final years our teen is living in our household.
-The skills and habits they develop in caring for our family home will serve them well as they make their own independent home in the not-too-distant future.
+Another study linked children doing chores to positive mental health in their early adult years.2 The skills and habits your teen develops in caring for your family home will serve them well as they make their own independent home in the not-too-distant future.
 And, for today, doing chores teaches a work ethic that is essential in helping teens persist toward any type of goal.

 Yet, there are challenges.
 Teen’s schedules are busy.
-After school, your teen may have soccer practice, several hours of homework, along with desires for socializing with friends.
+After school, your teen may have soccer practice, several hours of homework, and desires for socializing with friends.
 “Why do I have to take in the garbage cans?
-My friends don’t!” you may hear from your fifteen-year-old.
-Whether it’s cleaning up their room or setting the table for dinner, our teens may engage us in power struggles when they have other goals in mind like, “How can I socialize or game longer?”
+My friends don’t,” you may hear from your fifteen-year-old.
+Whether it’s cleaning up their room or setting the table for dinner, your teen may engage you in power struggles when they have other goals in mind like, “How can I socialize or game longer?”

 The key to many parenting challenges, like chores, is finding ways to communicate so that both your needs and your teen’s needs are met.
 And, daily chores are a way for your teen to learn valuable skills like timeliness and responsibility.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

-Whether it’s asking a fifteen-year-old to make their bed and turn off their lights each day or reminding an eighteen-year-old to rinse their dishes and put them in the dishwasher after dinner, these can become our daily challenges if we don’t create regular routines with input from our teens.
+Whether it’s asking your fifteen-year-old to make their bed and turn off their lights each day or reminding your eighteen-year-old to rinse their dishes and put them in the dishwasher after dinner, these can become your daily challenges if you don’t create regular routines with input from your teen.